 Where have we gone?

-Explore all our 2015 trip locations in this custom Google map »
+Explore all of our 2015 trip locations in this custom Google map »

 You will travel with student leaders, faculty or staff mentors, and other students.
 The trips incorporate a service component, outings to discover the community, and group reflection time.
 These trips are just as much about learning as they are about serving.
 So, come ready to be transformed by the people you're going to meet.

 Trip participants pay $400, which covers all costs related to transportation, lodging, meals and organizational fees.

 Travel to the Big Laurel Learning Center and encounter the economic, social, and environmental impacts of Mountaintop Removal coal mining on a rural community.
 Gain a truly unique insight into the daily life and culture of Appalachia from lifelong residents.
 Explore the beauty of the Appalachian Mountains through hiking and through stories told by residents who have been on these mountains their whole lives.